 Lesbian: Preferred term, both as noun and adjective, for women whose sexual and affectional orientation is towards other women.

 LGBT: Acronym for lesbian, gay, bisexual and transgender.
 Of the many acronyms employed by and about the Rainbow Community (“GLBT,” “GLBTTI2SQ*), it is the most commonly used, followed by LGBTQ, which includes those who identify as “queer”.
-See Queer; also above: Rainbow Community.
+See Queer and Rainbow Community.

 Pride (Day, Week, and/or Parade): This is an annual celebration of the rights, history, and culture of the LGBT community.
 It commemorates the Stonewall Riots of June 28, 1969.
 Pride events usually take place in the summer and are held in towns and cities around the world, including many jurisdictions (such as the USA, China, and Eastern Europe) where LGBT people do not enjoy the rights and freedoms of their Canadian counterparts.
 See Stonewall.